01-edu/public/subjects/AI.GO/good-recipe/README.md

 #### Task 2:

 You need to slice some virtual vegetables.
-Using the `.slice` method and the provided alphabet variable, which is a string of all the characters in the alphabet:
+Using the `.slice` method and the provided `alphabet` variable, which is a string of all the characters in the alphabet:

-- Declare a `cutFirst` variable that removes the first `10` characters of alphabet, simulating the removal of the first few slices.
+- Declare a `cutFirst` variable that removes the first `10` characters of `alphabet`, simulating the removal of the first few slices.
-- Declare a `cutLast` variable that removes the last `3` characters of alphabet, simulating the trimming of the last few slices.
+- Declare a `cutLast` variable that removes the last `3` characters of `alphabet`, simulating the trimming of the last few slices.
-- Declare a `cutFirstLast` variable that removes the first `5` characters and the last 6 characters of alphabet, simulating a precise cut in the middle.
+- Declare a `cutFirstLast` variable that removes the first `5` characters and the last 6 characters of `alphabet`, simulating a precise cut in the middle.

 #### Task 3: